-It is part of the Kitty Norville #9 series and is a This urban fantasy is a paperback edition that was published by Gollancz on July 14, 2011 and has 307 pages.
+It is part of the Kitty Norville #9 series and is a urban fantasy that was published by Gollancz on July 14, 2011 and has 307 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Dark and Stormy Knights, Kitty Goes to Washington, Kitty and the Midnight Hour, "Kitty Meets the Band", Hex Appeal, Kitty and the Silver Bullet, Kitty and the Dead Man’s Hand, Kitty Raises Hell, Kitty's House of Horrors, Kitty Goes to War, Kitty's Greatest Hits, Kitty Steals the Show, Kitty Rocks the House, Kitty in the Underworld
+Other books by this author which I have reviewed include Dark and Stormy Knights, Kitty Goes to Washington, Kitty and the Midnight Hour, "Kitty Meets the Band", Hex Appeal, Kitty and the Silver Bullet, Kitty and the Dead Man’s Hand, Kitty Raises Hell, Kitty's House of Horrors, Kitty Goes to War, Kitty's Greatest Hits, Kitty Steals the Show, Kitty Rocks the House, Kitty in the Underworld

 Ninth in the Kitty Norville urban fantasy series about a radio show host who turns into a werewolf.
 While Kitty is based in Denver, this story takes place in San Francisco.